Skip to main content

 What is prenatal screening?

-Prenatal screening is a way for you to determine if your baby is at increased risk for a chromosome difference such as trisomy 21 (Down syndrome) or trisomy 18.
-Trisomy 21 and 18 can affect anyone in any pregnancy regardless of their family history.
-The chance of them happening increases with age.
+Prenatal screening is a way for you to determine if your baby is at increased risk for a chromosome difference, such as trisomy 21 (Down syndrome).
+Trisomy 21 can affect anyone in any pregnancy regardless of their family history.
+The chance of it happening increases with age.

 Depending on the prenatal screening you choose, it can also tell you whether your baby is affected by other genetic conditions, such as trisomy 13, or sex chromosome differences.